Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities

 \section{Related Work}

-Several deep learning approaches for ordinal regression were proposed in the recent years.
-A common approach seems to be to turn the ordinal regression problem into a multi-label classification problem, for example~\citep{fu2018deep, liu2017deep, liu2018constrained, tv2019data, berg2020deep, cheng2008neural}.
-We argue that the multi-label approach has two major problematic aspects: first, the output probabilities are not always guaranteed to be consistent, in the sense of decreasing cumulative distribution (that is we would like to predict $\Pr(y \ge 1) \ge \Pr(y \ge 2)\ge\ldots\ge \Pr(y \ge k)$.
-Second, even if the output probabilities are consistent, as is the case in~\citep{liu2018ordinal} for example, the predicted class probabilities are not necessarily unimodal, i.e., there is no guarantee for existence of $j \in \{1,\ldots,k\}$ such that $\Pr(Y=1) \le \ldots \le \Pr(Y=j) \ge \ldots \ge \Pr(Y=k)$.
-The component of unimodal output probabilities is also lacking in~\citep{liu2019probabilistic} and~\citep{vargas2020cumulative}, which both propose probabilistic approaches employing learned thresholdings of the real line, as well as in~\citep{pan2018mean}.
+Being a traditional area of machine learning and statistics, there exists a large corpus of literature on ordinal regression.
+In this section we focus on approaches based on deep architectures.
+Several such approaches were proposed in the recent years.
+A common approach seems to be to turn the ordinal regression problem into a multi-label classification problem, for example~\cite{fu2018deep, liu2017deep, liu2018constrained, tv2019data, berg2020deep, cheng2008neural}.
+We argue that the multi-label approach has two major problematic aspects: first, the output probabilities are not always guaranteed to be consistent, in the sense of increasing cumulative distribution (i.e., we would like to predict $\Pr(y \le 1) \le \Pr(y \le 2)\le\ldots\le \Pr(y \le k)$.
+Second, even if the output probabilities are consistent, as is the case in~\cite{liu2018ordinal, cao2020rank} for example, the predicted class probabilities are not necessarily unimodal, i.e., there is no guarantee for existence of $j \in \{1,\ldots,k\}$ such that $\Pr(Y=1) \le \ldots \le \Pr(Y=j) \ge \ldots \ge \Pr(Y=k)$.
+This is the case in several recent works, e.g.,~\cite{liu2019probabilistic, vargas2020cumulative, pan2018mean}.